kasun04/ecs-template-sfdc-opportunity-updates-to-db/README.md

 - [Salesforce Connector](https://github.com/ballerina-platform/module-ballerinax-sfdc) will be downloaded from [Ballerina Central](https://central.ballerina.io/) when running the Ballerina file.

-## Set up Source and Target systems
+## Confuguring source and target APIs/systems

 Let's first see how to add the Salesforce configurations for the application.